The Key To Success

 Spending Energy Shield on a skill does not count as damage to Energy Shield, and does not affect its normal recharge mechanics.

 Eldritch Battery can be combined with another keystone, Mind Over Matter, which diverts damage from your Life to your Mana.
 If you have both Keystones, the diverted damage damages Energy Shield first, interrupting its recharge as normal.
+As is normal for Energy Shield, Chaos Damage will bypass this combination and still hit your Mana pool first.

 (Left inner center of the passive tree.)